Close

 Egypt Visa Requirements: Do You Need a Visa?

 Most travelers need a visa to enter Egypt, with limited exceptions for specific nationalities and circumstances.
-Egypt operates a restrictive visa policy, requiring advance authorization for the majority of international visitors.
+Egypt requires a visa for most international visitors, though multiple entry options are available including e-visa, visa on arrival, and advance consular visas.

 Visa-Free Access